Frequently Asked Questions About the TOEFL® Primary™ Tests

 - How are the TOEFL Primary tests administered?

 The TOEFL Primary Reading and Listening tests — Step 1 and Step 2 offer institutional testing so that schools can administer the tests to their own students.
-The TOFEL Primary Speaking test is given during fixed administration periods.
+The TOEFL Primary Speaking test is given during fixed administration periods.
 Contact your local ETS Preferred Network office or the TOEFL Primary program to learn more.

 - How are the TOEFL Primary tests scored?